MultiplatformKickstarter/website/content/en/templates/adoptme-pro.md

 - **Ktor for Server** (PostgresSQL+Tomcat)
 - **Swagger Codegen** for **OpenAPI**

-Petify is a powerful and flexible marketplace application template that offers a range of features to help you build a professional looking application.
+Adoptme is a powerful and flexible marketplace application template that offers a range of features to help you build a professional looking application.
-With its design and customizable options, Petify is an excellent choice for anyone looking to create a marketplace.
+With its design and customizable options, Adoptme is an excellent choice for anyone looking to create a marketplace.